gausspy/gausspy/docs/tutorial.rst

     plt.show()

-Fig. :num:`#simple-gaussian-decomposed` displays the results of the decomposition using the above example python code.
+The following figure displays the results of the decomposition using the above example python code.
 Clearly the fit to the simple Gaussian spectrum is good.
 If we were to vary the value of :math:`\log\alpha`, the fit would not change significantly as the fit to a spectrum containing a single